CirroBuild/FrostiDocs/blog/2021-09-17-high-frequency-finance-julia-lang.md

       target_session_attrs = any
 ```

-It's is very easy; Julia thinks that it is a regular Postgres database.
+It's very easy; Julia thinks that it is a regular Postgres database.
 We can
 quickly move on to working with the data.
 I started with getting all trades out
 of the database: